 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a hardcover edition that was published by Delacorte Press on January 18, 2011 and has 608 pages.
+urban fantasy that was published by Delacorte Press on January 18, 2011 and has 608 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Tapestry, Iced, The Highlander's Touch, Feverborn
+Other books by this author which I have reviewed include Tapestry, Iced, The Highlander's Touch, Feverborn

 Fifth in the Fever urban fantasy series set in Dublin and focusing on MacKayla Lane, an American sidhe-seer reeling from grief.